browserify/browserify/README.md

 Return a string with the bundled source code given the options in `opts`:

+### base

+Recursively bundle all `.js` and `.coffee` files.

+Base can be a directory, an Array of directories, or an object that maps names to directories such that `require('name/submodule')` works.

-* base : recursively bundle all `.js` and `.coffee` files in this directory or Array of directories.
-If there is a package.json at `base`, it will be read according to the procedure below.
+If there is a package.json at the `base` directory it will be read according to the `package.json` procedure below.

+### name

-* name : preface the files in `base` with this name
+Preface the files in `base` with this name.

+### main

-* main : map `require(name)` for the `name` field to this file
+Map `require(name)` for the `name` field to this file.

+### shim

-* shim : whether to include [es5-shim](https://github.com/kriskowal/es5-shim)
-    for legacy javascript engines; true if unspecified
+Whether to include [es5-shim](https://github.com/kriskowal/es5-shim) for legacy javascript engines.

+True if unspecified.

+### require

-* require : bundle all of these module names and their dependencies.
+Bundle all of these module names and their dependencies.

 If the name has a slash in it, only that file will be included, otherwise all .js and .coffee files which are not in the test directory and are not binaries will be bundled into the final output.

 package.json
 ============